 - Do not play dead.
 This technique may work if you’re facing a grizzly bear, but it probably won’t work with a black bear.

 - Defend yourself.
 Struggle, yell, hit the bear with a rock, stick or paddle.
 An energetic and vigorous defence increases your chances of making the black bear leave.

 Please report any bears displaying abnormal behaviour to Gatineau Park Visitor Centre.

-Contact the NCC emergency line if you observe an animal behaving in a way that could put Park users at risk.
+If you observe an animal behaving in a way that could put Park users at risk, contact the NCC emergency line.
 Call 613-239-5353.